awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 If you stop your linked [EC2\-Classic instance](vpc-classiclink.md#classiclink-limitations), it is automatically unlinked from the VPC and the VPC security groups are no longer associated with the instance\.
 You can link your instance to the VPC again after you've restarted it\.

+If your instance is part of an Auto Scaling group with health checks enabled, then the instance is replaced when a scheduled event is created for that instance\.
+The Auto Scaling group does not wait for the scheduled event to complete, but replaces the instance immediately upon receiving the notification\.

 ### View the reboot event type<a name="view-type-of-scheduled-reboot"></a>

-You can view whether a reboot event is an instance reboot or a system reboot using one of the following methods\.
+You can view whether a reboot event is an instance reboot or a system reboot by using one of the following methods\.

 ------
 #### [ New console ]